robertzak133/unified-btc-reverse/README.md

 | BTC-8E-HP4   | [brnbtc81.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-8e-hp4/factory-firmware-images/2023-02-01-ns/brnbtc81.BRN) | [brnbtc81.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-8e-hp4/created-burn-images/RELEASE/brnbtc81.BRN) | WWL8EH4_230409E  | 2023-07-03 |
 | BTC-7E-HP5   | [brnbtc72.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-7e-hp5/factory-firmware-images/BTC7EH5_L10200F/brnbtc72.BRN) | [brnbtc72.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-7e-hp5/created-burn-images/RELEASE/brnbtc72.BRN) | WWL7EH5_230409E  | 2023-07-03 |
 | BTC-8E-HP5   | [brnbtc82.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-8e-hp5/factory-firmware-images/BTC8EH5_L10200F/brnbtc82.BRN) | [brnbtc82.BRN](https://github.com/robertzak133/unified-btc-reverse/blob/main/targets/btc-8e-hp5/created-burn-images/RELEASE/brnbtc82.BRN) | WWL8EH5_230409E  | 2023-07-03 |

+## Download Instructions
+- Find the copy of brnbtc7x.BRN (Recon Force) or brnbtc8x.BRN (Spec Ops) file for your camera above
+- Click "Download"
+- Copy this file onto an SD card at the "top level" (not into a folder on SD card).
+- Note -- the file must be named "brnbtc7x.BRN" (for Recon Force) or "brnbtc8x.BRN" (for Spec Ops), where "x" is model dependent.
+Sometimes downloading from your browser will add extra characters to distinguish it from previous downloads -- e.g. "brnbtc72(1).BRN".
+If this happens, rename file to eliminate the extra character.
+In this case, to  "brnbtc72.BRN".

+## FW install Instructions

+Before installing new firmware, make sure you have batteries that will easily power the camera for the several minutes it takes for firmware upgrade.
+Losing power during firmware upgrade is bad, requiring that the camera be reprogrammed by the manufacturer.

+On the Camera:
+- Press "Mode" button
+- Select "CAMERA SETUP"
+- Select "FW UPGRADE"
+- Select "YES"

+Display should show "UPGRADING".
+Loading the firmware should take about 20 seoconds.
+DO NOT TURN OFF OR REMOVE BATTERIES DURING THIS TIME! (this will "brick" the camera).

+Camera will then "Reboot" with new firmware.

+Note that updating firmware resets the camera configuration settings, including the date and time.

+## Reinstalling Factory Firmware
+If, for any reason, you want to get back to the factory firmware, choose the "Factory Baseline" entry in the table above to get the baseline factory image, and install that

 ## Feature Summary